 When water service is initiated, the applicant must provide sufficient information, including plumbing and building plans, to enable the District to determine the level of backflow protection required.
 The proper backflow protection, as determined by the District, shall then be installed and inspected before water service is provided.
 Each time there is a change of customer (either owner or tenant) on any commercial or industrial premise, the new or previous owner or customer shall notify the District immediately.
 The District will then reassess the level of protection required.
 Also, any alterations to existing onsite facilities that may affect the level of protection required must be reported immediately to the District.

-From time to time, representatives of any health agency having jurisdiction and/or the District may conduct surveys of any premises where water service is provided by the District.
-The purpose of such surveys is to determine if any actual or potential cross-connections exist.
-The applicant owner or customer shall provide reasonable cooperation in facilitating such surveys.
+From time to time, representatives of any health agency having jurisdiction and/or the District may conduct surveys-evaluations of any premises where water service is provided by the District.
+The purpose of such surveys evaluations is to determine if any actual or potential cross-connections exist, if there are any unapproved uses, and to assess compliance with applicable laws and regulations.
+The applicant owner or customer shall provide reasonable cooperation in facilitating such surveysevaluations.